Catallactic/catallactic-site/docs/whitepaper.md

 #### 8.2.3.
 Trading Pair Operation

-A exchange Pair is an smart contract which basically allows 3 operations: addLiquidity, removeLiquidity and swap.
+A exchange Pair is an smart contract which holds some amount of 2 tokens and basically allows 3 operations: addLiquidity, removeLiquidity and swap.

 The **addLiquidity** operation is run by the Exchange Pair owner and requires that the owner transfers to the Exchange Pair contract both, an amount X of TokenA and an amount Y of TokenB in an atomic transaction.
 The Exchange Pair becomes a holder of TokenA and TokenB.
 On the Exchange Pair contract side, it will allocate shares to the owner proportionally to the relationship between X and Y.